 What can new students expect from the remote program?

-The next cohort begins on April 27th, 2020 and will also be taught in our virtual classroom.
+The next three cohorts, April 27th, June 29th, and August 31st, 2020 will be taught in our virtual classroom.
 In order to make sure we’re providing the same experience as our in-person classroom, LEARN academy will be providing new students with a laptop to help in the adjustment to a remote program.
 Normally we provide students with desktop computers to use in the classroom.
-Providing a laptop with our tools and environment already installed will allow for anyone to take the course and not worry about whether they have the right equipment at home to be successful.
+Providing a laptop with our tools and environment already installed will allow anyone to take the course and not worry about whether they have the right equipment at home to be successful.

 How will we continue to support our alumni and community?